princejohnsantillan/weave/README.md

 ```

 #### of
-`of` generates a string based off of given parameter.
+`of` generates a string based on the given parameter.
 It generates an empty string if no parameter is provided.
 ```php
 weave('{{:of}}',["passthrough"]); // passthrough
 weave('{{:of}}'); // ""